fujiwara/maws-cli/README.md

 # maws-cli

-maws is a multipex wrapper for aws cli.
+maws is a multiplexing wrapper for aws cli.

 maws works as below.